liuxingbin/CAT/README.md

 ## Results
 The comparison of CAT with SOTA.
 Please refer to our paper for more details.
+The models' weight can be found in [here](https://drive.google.com/drive/folders/1Zy0ua0nTp8s-xjS93tzUYeQ_qgDk54Rz?usp=sharing).

 <p align="center">
   <img src=".github/result.png" width = "60%">